 An evolving challenge

-HIV first shocked the world when it emerged in developed countries in the 1980s, largely among men who have sex with men.
-It soon exploded in poor countries, killing tens of millions of people.
-Sub-Saharan Africa was hit hardest; it still accounts for over 70 per cent of new infections.
-Over the last decade and a half, an unprecedented global response has made HIV prevention and treatment services available in almost every country in the world.
-Indeed, the goal of ending the epidemic may be possible within a generation.
+HIV first shocked the world when it emerged in developed countries in the 1980s.
+Sub-Saharan Africa was hit hardest and still accounts for over 70 per cent of new infections.
+Over the last decade and a half, an unprecedented global response has made HIV prevention and treatment services available in almost every country in the world, with over 18 million people accessing life-saving treatment by the end of 2016.

 Inequalities at the heart of the epidemic

-Although new HIV infections are declining, the disease remains one of the foremost health and development challenges of our time.
-Some 2.1 million people acquired the virus in 2013, and within this number are startling inequalities.
+Despite progress in rolling out treatment, HIV remains one of the foremost health and development challenges of our time.
+Some 2.1 million people acquired the virus in 2015, and within this number are startling inequalities.

-Key populations – a term that principally refers to sex workers, men who have sex with men, people who use drugs and transgender people – are disproportionately affected by the epidemic.
-Their vulnerability is aggravated by punitive laws, stigma, human rights violations, social exclusion, and HIV responses that inadequately address their needs.
+Key populations – a term that principally refers to sex workers, men who have sex with men, people who use drugs, transgender people and prisoners – are particularly affected by the epidemic.
+Their risk is aggravated by punitive laws, stigma, human rights violations, social exclusion, and HIV responses that inadequately address their needs.

 Globally, men and women make up an equal share of the people living with HIV.
 However, in sub-Saharan Africa, women account for 58 per cent of people living with the virus.
 For social and physiological reasons, adolescent girls and young women are particularly vulnerable, with HIV infection rates more than double those of males of the same age group.
 HIV is the leading cause of death among women of reproductive age, and it contributes significantly to maternal mortality due both to progression of the disease itself and through higher rates of sepsis, anaemia and other pregnancy-related conditions.
 Women’s and girls’ vulnerability to HIV is driven also by gender inequality, including gender-based violence which limits their ability to make safe choices about their sexual and reproductive health.